-The originations for top inbound commodities flows include Connecticut, Tennessee, California, Texas and Florida.
+The originations for top inbound commodities flows include California, New York, Connecticut, Alaska, and Texas.
 Trade with the Mid-Atlantic and Midwest states is also quite significant.
-The destinations of air freight span the entire nation, but they are tied closely to the distribution network for small, packaged freight; for example, Indiana and Connecticut are relatively important to the air freight of Rhode Island.
-FedEx operates a major distribution hub in Fort Wayne, Indiana, which is the top destination of air freight originating in Rhode Island.
-The second most important destination is Hartford, Connecticut, which is a UPS distribution hub.
+The destinations of air freight span the entire nation, but they are tied closely to the distribution network for small, packaged freight; for example, Tennessee and California are relatively important to the air freight of Rhode Island.
+FedEx operates a major distribution hub in Memphis, Tennessee which is a top destination of air freight coming into Rhode Island.
+Another important origin point is Oakland, California, which is a regional FedEx and UPS distribution Hub.